llegaz/RedisCache/README.md

 # Redis Cache
-This project is build upon my first redis open PHP project [Redis Adapter](https://packagist.org/packages/llegaz/redis-adapter)
+This project is build upon my first redis open PHP project [Redis Adapter](https://packagist.org/packages/llegaz/redis-adapter).
-Thanks to it you can use either [Predis](https://github.com/predis/predis) client or native [PHP Redis](https://github.com/phpredis/phpredis/) client in a transparently way.
+Thanks to it you can use either [Predis](https://github.com/predis/predis) client or native [PHP Redis](https://github.com/phpredis/phpredis/) client in a transparent way.

 If PHP redis is installed
 ```bash
 $ apt-get install php8.x-redis
 ```
-These implementations will use it or fallback on Predis client.
+These implementations will use it or fallback on Predis client otherwise.

 ## Install
 ```bash